sgtlaugh/algovault/README.md

 2. Add stress tests, automated unit tests and integration tests.
 3. Refactor and simplify old implementations.
 4. Add practice problems.

+## License
+The project is licensed under the [GNU General Public License v3.0](https://github.com/sgtlaugh/algovault/blob/master/LICENSE).
+To summarize, this means that you may copy, distribute and modify the software as long as you track changes/dates in source files.
+Any modifications to or software including (via compiler) GPL-licensed code must also be made available under the GPL along with build & install instructions.